Affiliate links on Android Authority may earn us a commission. Learn more.

 Hindi is one of the top five most popular languages in the world.
-It’s the dominate language in India.
-Tons of people speak the language and, apparently, many people want to learn the language as well.
-Classroom learning is still preferable for the one-on-one time with a real person.
-However, apps can definitely help too.
-Here are the best Hindi learning apps for Android!
+It’s the dominant language in India.
+Tons of people speak the language and many people want to learn the language as well.
+It’s a somewhat challenging language to learn, but it’s definitely doable.
+Classroom learning is still preferable for one-on-one time with a real person.
+However, apps can definitely get you there with a little bit of patience.
+Here are the best Hindi learning apps for Android.

 Drops: Learn Hindi

 Price: Free / $7.49 per month / $48.99 per year / $109.99 once

 Drops is a decent language learning app.
 Their other offerings tend to be more popular, but their Hindi app is still as good as the others.
 This one focuses more on conversational Hindi.
 You learn core words and phrases and expand from there.
 The app teaches grammar through practice rather than rules.
 Thus, you learn to speak better as you go.
 The app also includes games, quick lessons, and more.
 The version includes a five-minute limit per day.
 Paying for the premium version removes that limitation.
 Otherwise, the app is quite good.